 - Points Rummy

-- In this version of the 13-card game, the dealer will give each opponent 13 cards.
+- In the points rummy game, the dealer will give each opponent 13 cards.
 The rest of the cards are placed in the centre, called the stockpile.

 - The top card of this stockpile is placed upwards, starting the discard pile.